 Walking is a relatively safe and accessible exercise during your recovery period.
 However, it’s best to start with shorter distances and gradually build up as your strength and mobility improve.
 Rest is just as important as regaining your strength.

-While placing a pillow under your calf might feel comfortable, if you put the pillow directly under your knee it will cause it to bend.
+While placing a pillow under your calf to elevate your leg might feel comfortable, if you put the pillow directly under your knee it will cause it to bend.
 To avoid excessive stress on the new joint, you ideally want to keep your knee as straight as possible while sleeping.

 For the first couple of days after surgery it may be difficult to climb stairs.
 However, by the time you leave hospital (usually 2 to 4 days after surgery), you should be able to climb stairs using an assistive device or supporting yourself with your upper body.
 While you’re still in hospital, your nursing team will practise navigating stairs with you.